gkbeg/AC_working_group/README.md

 - Reduces volume to 0 and mutes

-- Alters closing lid settings to `Do Nothing`
+- Alters closing lid settings to: `Do Nothing`

 - Opens chrome (maximized) to a specified URL